 Taomo Zhou is an Assistant Professor of History at Nanyang Technological University, Singapore, specialising in modern Chinese and Southeast Asian history.
-Taomo’s first book, Migration in the Time of Revolution: China, Indonesia and the Cold War (Cornell University Press, 2019), is a Foreign Affairs 'Best Books of 2020' and has received an Honorable Mention for the Harry J. Benda Prize from the Association of Asian Studies.
-It examines how two of the world’s most populous countries interacted between 1945 and 1967, when the concept of citizenship was contested and the boundaries of political mobilisation were blurred.
+Taomo received her PhD from Cornell University.
+Her first book, Migration in the Time of Revolution: China, Indonesia and the Cold War (2019), examines how two of the world’s most populous countries interacted between 1945 and 1967, when the concept of citizenship was contested, and the boundaries of political mobilisation were blurred.
 Taomo is working on a new research project on Shenzhen and its connections with the special economic zones, export processing zones, and free ports across Southeast Asia.

 Ships and the Changing Relationship between China and the World